oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 }
 ```

-You'll see in this ChatHub we've made use of the users' authentication status.
-This way, even if someone knows the back-end is SignalR, we've mitigated their ability to use the system unless explicitly authenticated.
+You'll see in this ChatHub we've made use of the user's authentication status.
+This way, even if someone knows the backend is SignalR, we've mitigated their ability to use the system unless explicitly authenticated.
 Any additional authorization logic could go here as well.

 Next, you need to make sure you have the pages you need.
 In the **Pages** folder, go ahead and delete the page **Privacy.cshtml** and **Privacy.cshtml.cs** and add a new page named **Chat.cshtml** by running the following command from the **Pages** folder.